Orthopristis chrysoptera: Biology

 Pigfish are predatory fish, emerging from shelters to feed at night.
-Their main prey is benthic invertebrates and prey size increases with the size of the fish.
-The younger fish feed mainly on planktonic crustaceans while the larger fish feed on polychaetes, larger crustaceans, molluscs and smaller fishes.
-They have been recorded eating insect larvae in brackish waters.
-Pigfish are migratory and move offshore to avoid cold temperatures but when they return inshore in Spring they are in poor conditions suggesting that the offshore food supply is of low quality.
-They also undertake shorter distance.
-Daily migrations to and from feeding areas and shelters.
+Their main prey is benthic invertebrates.
+As with many species of predatory fish, prey size increases with the size of the fish.
+Younger fish typically feed on planktonic crustaceans while larger fish feed on polychaetes, larger crustaceans, molluscs and smaller fish.
+They have even been recorded eating insect larvae in brackish waters.
+Pigfish are a migratory species and thus move offshore during the winter to reside in warmer, deeper water.
+When they return inshore in the Springtime they are often found in poor condition, suggesting that the offshore food supply is of low quality.
+They also undertake shorter distance migrations to and from feeding areas and shelters on a daily basis.

-The pigfish likely gets its common name from the chattering noises they create when they are captured.
-The pigfish creates this grunting noise by rubbing their pharyngeal teeth together, as do the other grunts.
-When feeding, pigfish use their throat teeth to grind up shellfish and small bits of other food.
+The pigfish likely gets its name from the chattering noises they create when they are captured.
+The pigfish creates this grunting noise by rubbing its pharyngeal teeth together, in the same manner as the other grunt species.
+When feeding, pigfish use these teeth to grind up shellfish and small bits of other food.